 Successful Sales Coaches play 5 key roles.

-1. like this Define: Help sellers identify both their goals and a path to their own personal New Reality, the personal state they most desire.
+1. Define: Help sellers identify both their goals and a path to their own personal New Reality, the personal state they most desire.
 Different salespeople are motivated by different factors.

 4. Develop: Coaches develop a coachee’s knowledge, skills, behaviors, and attributes to improve performance.
 Coaching must include advice on how to close specific opportunities, as well as, focus on helping the salesperson improve their capabilities over time.